An early autism diagnosis mean you can start the therapy that will help give your child the best possible start in life.

 Psychological approaches can help people with ASD cope with anxiety, depression, and other mental health issues.
 For example, Cognitive-Behaviour Therapy (CBT) can change how the person thinks about a situation to change how they react to it.

-Complementary and Alternative.
+Complementary and alternative

 Some treatments are used to supplement more traditional approaches, such as special diets, herbal supplements, chiropractic care, animal therapy, art therapy, mindfulness, or relaxation therapies.